simioyin222/PROGRESS-PT2/README.md

 still creating - heading home (4:14)

-### 6:17 forgot to check in went back to creating portfolio have been updaring it with commits to update it fully
+### 6:17 pm forgot to check in went back to creating portfolio have been updaring it with commits to update it fully
 #### 8:56 pm still was wokring on portfolio gonna siwthc gears and make one more like my capstone to practice tommrow will begin by researxxhing and looking at ideas
 ## 10am cst - 11 am (8am pst) getting ready and heading to library getting organized
 ### 11:15 am cst - unknowknow (9:15am pst) researching intuitive simple portfolio ideas